-To add a little flair to your fabric pennants, cut some or all of them with pinking shears.
+Cut some or all of them with pinking shears to add a little flair to your fabric pennants.
 The lines they create are zig zag and add an element of fun.

-As my fabric garland was going to be underneath the wooden pumpkin one, I wanted the fabric pennants to lay between each pumpkin.
+As my fabric pennant garland would be underneath the wooden pumpkin one, I wanted the fabric pennants to lay between each pumpkin.

 If that’s your intent, too, then align each pennant on the ribbon and pin it as a guide.

-If you’re a seamstress and have a sewing machine at the ready, then the best method for attaching the pennants to the ribbon is sewing them.
+If you are a seamstress and have a sewing machine at the ready, then the best method for attaching the pennants to the ribbon is sewing them.

 Otherwise, use a hot or low temp glue gun.
-This is the method I used to make this easy pennant garland.
+This is the no-sew method I used to make this easy pennant garland.
 It is fast and effective and holds well for a decorative craft.

 I bought a new low-temp glue gun for this scrap fabric garland project!
 Trust me, it’s well worth the investment.

 Remember to leave 12″-15″ of ribbon free on the sides.

 If you’re sewing, then pin the fabric pieces to the ribbon.
-Since my garland was laying under another one, my pennants were already pinned to the ribbon (as mentioned above).
+Since my garland was lying under another one, my pennants were already pinned to the ribbon (as mentioned above).

-I’d definitely recommend pinning of you don’t have a ruled surface, like a quilting or cutting mat, to work on.
+I’d definitely recommend pinning if you don’t have a ruled surface, like quilting or cutting mat, to work on.

-If you are using a hot glue gun, wait a minute or two for the glue to cool a little.
+If you use a hot glue gun, wait a minute or two for the glue to cool.
 With the low-temp glue, I could smooth it right after gluing.

-Let the banner rest on a flat surface for several minutes to let the glue set.
+Let the fabric scrap banner rest on a flat surface for several minutes to let the glue set.

 Add some fancy and fun trim to the edges of your fabric pennants for a more polished decorative look.
 Sewing notions like rip rac trim, lace, fringe, or braided trim can easily be added for whatever holiday season you are celebrating.

 In mine, I added some twine and sheer ribbon for a rustic farmhouse style.

-There are a variety of ways to accessorize the streamers of your banner.
+There are various ways to accessorize the streamers of your DIY no-sew fabric garland!

-For my Valentines garland (above), I used little bells tied to the ends of the twine.
+For my Valentine’s Day garland (above), I used little bells tied to the ends of the twine.

 Use bulb pins or small rings to hang the garland.
-You can find them in the knitting or embroidery supplies of your local crafts store.
+You can find them in your local crafts store’s knitting or embroidery supplies.

 I tied the ribbon streamers to the bulb pin and then pinned it through the ribbon.
 Then hang.